telepresenceio/telepresence/howtos/outbound.md

 import Alert from '@material-ui/lab/Alert';

-# Proxy Outbound Traffic to My Cluster
+# Proxy outbound traffic to my cluster

 While preview URLs are a powerful feature, there are other options to use Telepresence for proxying traffic between your laptop and the cluster.

 <Alert severity="info"> We'll assume below that you have the <a href="../../quick-start/qs-node/">quick start</a> sample web app running in your cluster so that we can test accessing the <code>verylargejavaservice</code> service.
 That service can be substituted however for any service you are running.</Alert>

-## Proxying Outbound Traffic
+## Proxying outbound traffic

 Connecting to the cluster instead of running an intercept will allow you to access cluster workloads as if your laptop was another pod in the cluster.
 You will be able to access other Kubernetes services using `<service name>.<namespace>`, for example by curling a service from your terminal.
 A service running on your laptop will also be able to interact with other services on the cluster by name.